Choaib-ELMADI/useful-python-scripts/README.md

 - Copy the installation path: By default it's `C:\Program Files\Tesseract-OCR\tesseract.exe`.

-- If needed, add more languages: Here `https://tesseract-ocr.github.io/tessdoc/Data-Files#data-files-for-version-400-november-29-2016`.
+- If needed, add more languages: Download the desired language from `https://tesseract-ocr.github.io/tessdoc/Data-Files#data-files-for-version-400-november-29-2016`, then include them here `C:\Program Files\Tesseract-OCR\tessdata`.

 <div align="center">

-### `If you have any other scripts or features you'd like to see, feel free to ask!`
+### `⬇️ If you have any other scripts or features you'd like to see, feel free to ask ⬇️`

 <p>
 <a href="https://linkedin.com/in/choaib-elmadi" target="_blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="choaib-elmadi" height="30" width="40" /></a>